 Further, the company has a decent surprise history.
-It beat the Zacks Consensus Estimate in each of the trailing four quarters, the average positive surprise being 2.13%.
+It beat the Zacks Consensus Estimate in three of the trailing four quarters, the average positive surprise being 2.11%.
 This is depicted in the graph below:

 Regency Centers Corporation Price and EPS Surprise